christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

 ### Reverse the paths

-To get a view on all versions of a package installed in all virtual environments, user rights, and managers:
+To get a view on all versions of a package installed in all virtual environments, user rights, and package managers:

     sudo find / -name "numpy" 2>/dev/null

 **This is our last clue...**

 So, here is the reverse meaning of each path you might encounter:

     /usr/local/lib/python2.7/dist-packages/numpy